Skip to Content

 You can spot spur throats in fields, meadows, and fertile land anywhere in Canada and the US.
 However, they have also been sighted in parts of Iowa, Montana, Mexico, and Minnesota.

-Being the most popular species in North America, these brown, red, green, and yellow hoppers lay many eggs in fertile soil in which up to 20 nymphs are born each summer.
+Being the most popular species in North America, these brown, red, green, and yellow hoppers lay many eggs in fertile soil, where up to 20 nymphs are born each summer.

 Lubber